-Azvalor Internacional FI is a fund designed to be invested entirely in Variable Income.
-Its portfolio mainly comprises European companies listed on secondary markets, individually selected without preference towards company size, sector or country.
-In addition, up to 35% of the total exposure may be invested in issuers/markets in countries of emerging economies.
-In any case, independently of the location of the companies in which it is invested, it has a global exposure through the income of their businesses.
+Azvalor Internacional FI is a fund designed to be invested entirely in undervalued equity assets listed on the global markets for investors with a long-term investment horizon.
+Its portfolio mainly comprises European companies listed on secondary markets, individually selected, without preference towards company size, sector or country.
+It can also have 35% of the total exposure invested in issuers markets of emerging countries.
+In any case, regardless of the address of the companies where it’s invested, it has a global exposure through the income of its businesses.

 The exposure to currency risk will be 0-100% of the total exposure and it will not invest in derivative instruments.

 This is a fund that is closely connected to its managers, Álvaro Guzmán de Lázaro and Fernando Bernad, whose substitution would imply a change in the investment policy.
-The management objective is to achieve sustained and satisfactory profit over time, making this fund suitable for investors who take a long-term view.
+The fund’s management objective is to achieve a sustained and satisfactory profit over time, making this fund suitable for investors that have no short-term liquidity needs and with a long-term investment horizon.

 Benchmark: MSCI Europe Total Return Net